Recoil (2011 film): Production

-Following Tactical Force, Recoil reunited Steve Austin with producers the Nasser brothers (who bankrolled a series of Austin vehicles between 2008 and 2012), UFC fighter Keith Jardine and fight choreographer/second unit director Lauro Chartrand.
-Cinematographer Bruce Chun, editor Gordon Rempel and production designer Tony Devenyi also returned.
+Following Tactical Force, Recoil reunited Steve Austin with UFC fighter Keith Jardine and producers the Nasser brothers (who bankrolled a series of Austin vehicles between 2008 and 2012).
+Key crew members also returned, such as fight choreographer/second unit director Lauro Chartrand, cinematographer Bruce Chun, editor Gordon Rempel and production designer Tony Devenyi.
+Director Terry Miles, however, was a newcomer to the action genre, as his first two films were intimate dramatic comedies.
+The second, A Night for Dying Tigers, was accepted into the World Cinema selection of the 2010 Toronto International Film Festival but was not profitable, so he signed up for a more commercial picture to rekindle his career.

 The film was shot around Fraser Valley in British Columbia, Canada.
 The cities of Abbotsford, Agassiz, Burnaby, Langley and Maple Ridge were visited over the course of principal photography, which wrapped up on 14 May 2011.

-Director Terry Miles was a newcomer to the action genre, as his first two films were intimate dramatic comedies.
-The second, A Night for Dying Tigers with Jennifer Beals and Gil Bellows, was accepted into the World Cinema selection of the 2010 Toronto International Film Festival.
-However, it was not profitable and Miles signed up for a more commercial picture in order to rekindle his career.

-This was Danny Trejo's second time doing a fight scene with a pro wrestler (after a deleted scene with Dallas Page for The Devil's Rejects), and he found the process more exciting than with any traditionally trained actor, due to their experience working crowds in the ring.
+This was Danny Trejo's second time doing a fight with a pro wrestler (after a deleted scene with Dallas Page for The Devil's Rejects), a process he found more enjoyable than with any traditional actor, due to their experience staging confrontations for an audience.
+As in Tactical Force and other films of this period, Austin was doubled by Canadian Paul Lazenby, a former pro wrestler himself.

 Reception

 Critical reception

 Recoil has received moderately positive reviews, with critics noting—to varying degrees of appreciation—its departure from the flashier style seen in many contemporary action films.
 Luke Hickman of High Def Digest called its revenge storyline a throwback to a "not so awesome past".
 Jeffrey Kauffman of blu-ray.com was unenthusiastic about the film's themes, but gave it some praise for its non-linear structure.
 Jason Rugaard of Movie Mavericks felt that "the story hangs together better than most in the genre".

 David J. Moore, author of the book The Good, the Tough & the Deadly: Action Movies & Stars, called it Austin's best film, pointing to John Sullivan's "surprisingly smart" script and Miles' "assured" direction.
 R. Emmet Sweeney, a writer for Film Comment and Filmmaker, concurred and praised Miles' "measured pacing and clear lines".
 Kauffman disagreed, calling Recoil "competent" but devoid of truly exciting action scenes.
 Chad Cruise of Bulletproof Action similarly found the film unspectacular yet easy to watch.

-Genre film critic Vern enjoyed Austin's performance, elements of which harkened back to his classic "Stone Cold" persona.
-Matt Paprocki of doblu.com countered that Austin's character ark was "aimless and dry".
+Genre critic Vern enjoyed Austin's performance, elements of which harkened back to his classic "Stone Cold" persona.
+Matt Paprocki of doblu.com countered that Austin's character arc was "aimless and dry".
 Several reviewers pointed to the villains' lack of charisma, with Rugaard writing that Danny Trejo (who was 67 at the time of filming) appeared too old for some of the physical confrontations his character engages in.